Hilzu/express-openapi-validate/README.md

   * `deprecated`
   * `discriminator`
   * `xml`
-* Only schema objects, header objects, response objects and parameter objects are allowed to be references currently
 * External references (references to other files and network resources) (See [Reference Object][openapi-reference-object])
 * Header Objects that define shape using `content` and not `schema`